danithered/agrn/README.md

     - matrix (optional): By entering a value into this column, the user can split up the single transition matrix into multiple matrices so that the transitions in the given developmental process will be implemented by different matrices.
 The column value denotes the number of the matrix that implements the transition specified in its respective row.
 Numbering of the matices starts from 0.
 In case of leaving this column blank, all transition rules will be applied to the default matrix (0).
 - **settings**: Additional settings and control sequences.
 Each row denotes a "command" which will be applied on the model.
 The structure of the commands is as follows: the first word specifies the type of the command (case-unsensitive), the rest are the arguments of the command (arguments are whitespace separated).
 The following commands can be applied:
     - `ActionRun`: Run the simulation for the given time.
 Arguments:
-        - time (double): the time interval to simulate.
+        - time (double): The time interval to simulate.
 In case of a negative value or missing argument, the minimal time interval will be applied.
     - `ActionSwitch`: Switches on a signal.
 Arguments:
-        - signal (character / integer): denotes which signal should be switched on
+        - signal (character / integer): Denotes which signal should be switched on
-        - strength (double - optional): the level of expression.
+        - strength (double - optional): The level of expression.
 Its defalt value is the maximal expression level ($E$).
     - `ActionSet`: Sets the expression vector ($p$) to a given state to define the initial stage of the differentiation process.
 Arguments:
-        - stage (character / integer - optional): defines the initial stage.
+        - stage (character / integer - optional): Defines the initial stage.
 If it is left blank, the expression vector will be full of 0.0 values.
-        - strength (double - optional): the level of expression of each expresed gene.
+        - strength (double - optional): The level of expression of each expresed gene.
 Its default value is the maximal expression level ($E$).
     - `ActionChangeM`: Sets the use of alternative matrices.
 Be aware: if no alternative matrix is specified in the topology section, the program will crash!
 Arguments:
         - number of matrix (integer - optional): The ID of the matrix (as declared in topology).
 Default value is 0.(QUESTION: HOW MANY CAN BE GIVEN (IF MORE THAN ONE) AND HOW??
 FOR EXAMPLE IF I WANT TO USE 3 MATRICES: 0, 1, 2 IS CORRECT?)
     - `ActionSetDecay`: Setting an alternative value for the gene's decay rate(s).
 According to the number of floating point, arguments provided: